Activities Montreal Québec

 • Un Canadien errant – la Bonne chanson

-📍 Grande Bibliothèque de BAnQ, 475 boul.
+📍 Grande Bibliothèque (BAnQ), 475 boul.
 De Maisonneuve Est, Montreal

 🚇 Berri-UQAM metro station (orange, green and yellow lines)